|

 Johann Kuffman, wife and three children

-himself at Camden, NJ, on Thursday.
+at Camden, NJ, on Thursday.
 He was suffering from poverty.
+(Tuesday,

 Fred.
 Preston

-last Wednesday morning by being struck by a log train.
-He was at
+Wednesday morning by being struck by a log train.
+He was at work on the

 Mr. Orrin Miller